HAL partition names don't match real partition names

 For some reason that I cannot grok HAL is rewriting partition names for devices.
 The name /dev/dsk/c5t0d0p1 becomes /dev/dsk/c50d0p0:1.
 This is a problem because all utilities that are backed by HAL (such as rmmount and rmformat) require names to be formatted this way or they won't work (returning a silly error like "device not found").
 It's a seemingly unnecessary change which just makes things inconsistent.

-Updated by Andrew Stormont about 8 years ago
+Updated by Andrew Stormont over 8 years ago

 Updated webrev: http://cr.illumos.org/~webrev/andy_js/4846-3/